Mark Hallberg

-Marcus T. Hallberg (born December 9, 1985) is an American professional baseball third base coach for the San Francisco Giants.
+Marcus T. Hallberg (born December 9, 1985) is an American professional baseball bench coach in Major League Baseball (MLB) for the Minnesota Twins.
 A former infielder.
 During his junior and senior seasons in high school, Hallberg did not strike out once.
 He then batted .362 in his three-year college career.
-In 2006, he was the toughest batter in the NCAA to strike out, at once every 36 at bats.
+In 2006, he was the toughest batter in the NCAA to strike out, at once every 36 at-bats.
 The Arizona Diamondbacks selected Hallberg in the ninth round of the 2007 MLB draft.
 He played five seasons in the minor leagues, before turning to coaching and managing.
+He previously served as the first base coach for the San Francisco Giants.

 Early years

 Hallberg was born in Jeddah, Saudi Arabia.
-His parents were teachers who lived abroad, Hallberg spent his first eight years living in Jeddah and Riyadh in Saudi Arabia, and another five years living in Islamabad Pakistan.
-Hallberg moved from Islamabad, Pakistan to Barron High School in Barron, Wisconsin, going into his sophomore year of High School.
+His parents were teachers who lived abroad; Hallberg spent his first eight years living in Jeddah and Riyadh in Saudi Arabia and another five years living in Islamabad, Pakistan.
+Hallberg moved from Islamabad to Barron, Wisconsin before his sophomore year at Barron High School.

 High school career

-Hallberg graduated from Barron High School in Barron, Wisconsin, batting .455 in his high school career.
+Hallberg graduated from Barron High School, batting .455 in his high school career.
 During his junior and senior seasons in high school, Hallberg did not strike out once.
 As a senior, he had a 5–0 win–loss record with an 0.80 earned run average as a pitcher.
 He was named All-State three times, and was the 2004 Northwest Wisconsin Player of the Year.
 In soccer, he led the state in scoring as a senior, with 45 goals.
 He was inducted into Barron High School's Wall of Honor on December 22, 2017.